 The new bass would also be very useful on a digital accordion since it would be possible to assign one instrument voice to the bass buttons, and a different instrument voice to the harmony buttons.

 For an acoustic accordion that would be made specifically for the proposed layout, one could imagine just about any register combinations.
-However, a bass like the one shown in nydanabass.pdf below, features a selection of really useful and desirable combinations.
-Note that the #1 register switch features a continuous range of almost two octaves.
-This register option can thus be used for playing melody lines without experiencing octave breaks in the bass - and you can play arpeggiated bass lines, too.
+However, a bass like the one shown in nydanabass.pdf below, features 32 really useful combinations.
+Some of those combinations feature a continuous range within two octaves.
+Such register options can be used for playing melody lines without experiencing octave breaks in the bass - and you can play arpeggiated bass lines, too.
 There would be 3+1 register switches that control the bass reeds, and another 3+1 (independent) register switches that control the harmony reeds.
 The register switches could be arranged in tiers.
 A so-called bass decoupler switch (usually situated near the air release button) allows the two sets of pallets to be mechanically disconnected from each other.

 An accordion that would be made specifically for the proposed layout should preferably have a bass layout with a rectangular outline.
 A total of 105 buttons seems reasonable for a smaller accordion.